 All-in-all, the living room makeover cost me around $355.
 Might have been a bit more for screws for the barn wood and miscellaneous painting supplies, but my guess is that I definitely landed under $400.
 Not bad for such a drastic makeover!

 I’m super happy with how it all turned out.
 If I did it over, the only thing I’d change is doing the trim and doors out of milk paint.
-But this being my first major toxic free makeover, I’m happy with what I did, and I’m really happy with the results.
+But this being my first major toxic-free makeover, I’m happy with what I did, and I’m really happy with the results.
 It’s so nice to have a living room that’s finally coming together.
 I still need to refinish a few chairs, add a side table or two, and get some things on the wall, but I’m really happy with how the room is turning out!
-Here’s a few before and after shots.
+Here are a few before and after shots.